 How the organization functions today may not be exactly the same as it will need to function in the future.
 Building flexibility into the bylaws, such as including a range for the exact number of board members and allowing the board to designate additional officers not named in the bylaws, can help the organization moving forward.
 Bylaws should provide an outline of the governance structure but also should allow some flexibility if and when changes are needed in the future.

 Some details are more appropriately placed in board-approved policies rather than in the bylaws.
 These often include items such as membership criteria, membership dues determinations, and the operation of committees.
-It also is helpful to place all board-approved policies into a single physical and/or electronic policy manual.
+It also is helpful to place all board-approved policies into a single policy manual.
 Bylaws generally should be a relatively concise and easy-to-navigate document, leaving the details to policies, which can be more easily revised in the future.
 This way, bylaws will not need regular amendment.

 This is actually a tax-exemption issue, first and foremost.
 The IRS generally will refer, among other things, to the purposes clause in a tax-exempt organization’s articles of incorporation to determine what is a related versus an unrelated activity.
 Most nonprofits also have a purposes clause contained near the beginning of their bylaws, and many times that purposes clause will differ, in one or more material respects, from the purposes clause in the articles of incorporation, the latter of which is controlling.
 The two clauses should be fully consistent and, therefore, an organization might want to include a clause in the bylaws which simply refers to the purposes clause as written in the articles of incorporation.
 In addition, the purposes clause in the articles of incorporation should be reviewed, keeping in mind that a clause drafted 30 or more years ago may not accurately or fully reflect your organization today.

 Some state nonprofit corporation statutes are very specific as to who can serve on a committee of the board and how such persons may be appointed.
 For example, the District of Columbia and several states require that “committees of the board” only be made up of directors and that those committee members must be appointed by at least a majority of all directors in office (as opposed to a majority of those directors present at a meeting at which a quorum is present, which often can be a lesser number).
-This requirement applies to those committees exercising the power of the board, such as an executive committee or an audit committee.
+This requirement applies to those committees exercising the power of the board, such as an executive committee or a financial committee.
 In these jurisdictions, other committees not exercising the power of the board, such as fundraising committees or nominating committees, can have committee members who are not directors.

 For organizations with voting members, amendments to the bylaws will almost always require member approval (check the applicable nonprofit corporate statute for the specific requirements).
 Approval also may be required by the board of directors.
 Many times, written notice of the proposed amendments will be required to be given a certain number of days in advance of the meeting.
 It is important to note the required timeline at the beginning of the process, so that your organization does not go through the entire bylaw review process only to realize it will be another year before the required membership approval can be obtained due to failure to adhere to the minimum notice period.